gildean/node-flowdock-stream/README.md

 __FlowdockStream.createClient(__ *organization*, *flow*, *apikey* __)__

   - all three arguments are mandatory, the apikey is a __personal apikey__, not an apikey of a flow (the bot accesses the REST-API that requires the personal key)
+  - the stream will emit a `ready` event once the stream is about to start emitting data and the `flowUsers` property has been set

 The stream itself is a readable node.js stream, but added are a couple of methods for convenience: